 As with the other modes of travel, you will then have to take a boat going to Tortuguero.
 Buy your ticket at Rancho La Pavona and take either a public or private boat to reach your destination.

-4. Getting a shuttle from San Jose to Tortuguero
+4. Take a shuttle from San Jose to Tortuguero

-Enjoy the convenience of being picked up from your hotel with the shuttle services offered by lots of transport companies in Costa Rica.
-As long as your hotel is in close proximity with the Juan Santamaria International Airport, there is a high chance the shuttle company will be willing to pick you up from your accommodation.
+As long as your hotel is near the Juan Santamaria International Airport, there is a high chance the shuttle company will be willing to pick you up from your accommodation.

-Caribe Shuttle offers daily shuttle service to Tortuguero.
-This is a good choice especially for those travelling as a group.
-The cost for this option starts at 55 USD.
+Caribe Shuttle offers a daily shuttle service to Tortuguero.
+This is a good choice, especially for those traveling as a group.
+The cost of this option starts at 55 USD.

 As previously mentioned, you will then have to take a boat going to Tortuguero once you reach La Pavona.